pythonarcade/arcade/doc/programming_guide/sound.rst

 Loading Sounds
 ^^^^^^^^^^^^^^

+.. py:currentmodule:: arcade.sound

-To play audio, you must first load its data into a :py:class:`~arcade.sound.Sound` object.
+To play audio, you must first load its data into a :py:class:`Sound` object.

 Arcade has two ways to do this: